COVID-19 – Information for close contacts

 You must do the following:

-- Stay at home.
-Do not go to work, school, or public areas, and do not use public transport or taxis.
-Nobody should go out even to buy food or other essentials, and any exercise must be taken within your home.
+o Do not go to work, school, or public areas, and do not use public transport or taxis.
+No Close Contacts should go out even to buy food or other essentials, and any exercise must be taken within your home.

 - Do not have social visitors such as family and friends come to your home.